 Reason Foundation is a tax-exempt research and education organization as defined under IRS code 501(c)(3).
 Reason Foundation is supported by voluntary contributions from individuals, foundations and corporations.
 The views are those of the author, not necessarily those of Reason Foundation or its trustees.

-22nd Annual Report on the Performance of State Highway Systems (1984-2013)

-by David T. Hartgen, Ph.D., P.E.
+22nd Annual Highway Report Performance of State Highway Systems by David T. Hartgen, Ph.D., P.E.
 (Maine, Ret.) and M. Gregory Fields, Ph.D.
 Baruch Feigenbaum, Project Director

 Executive Summary